Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Introduction

 \section{Introduction}

 Gravitational waves (GWs) from compact binary coalescences (CBCs) are maturing as a robust observational probe to constrain cosmology and fundamental physics, offering a new perspective on existing cosmological tensions \citep{Verde2019,Moresco2022,DiValentino2025}.
-Because GWs carry direct information on the CBC luminosity distance, they can be used as standard distance indicators or \textit{standard sirens} \citep{Schutz1986,Holz2005}.
+Because GWs carry direct information on the CBC luminosity distance, they can be used as standard distance indicators or ``standard sirens'' \citep{Schutz1986,Holz2005}.
 With the additional source redshift information, it is then possible to constrain cosmology via the luminosity distance-redshift relation.
 However, the source redshift cannot be obtained directly from current GW data, as it is degenerate with the source masses.

-When an electromagnetic counterpart is identified and the host galaxy redshift is measured, a \textit{bright siren} measurement becomes possible.
-To date, the only confirmed bright siren is GW170817 \citep{Abbott2017_GW170817}, resulting in a Hubble constant measurement at $15\,\%$ precision \citep{Abbott2017_H0}.
+When an electromagnetic counterpart is identified and the host galaxy redshift is measured, a ``bright siren'' measurement becomes possible.
+To date, the only confirmed case is GW170817 \citep{Abbott2017_GW170817}, constraining the Hubble constant to a precision of ${\sim}10\,\%$ \citep{Abbott2017_H0, Hotokezaka2019, Bulla2022, Palmese2024}.
 The latest release of the Gravitational-Wave Transient Catalog 4 (GWTC-4.0) by the LIGO-Virgo-KAGRA (LVK) Collaboration contains 219 confident CBC detections, the majority of which are binary black holes (BBHs) without electromagnetic counterparts \citep{GWTC1_Catalog,GWTC2_Catalog,GWTC3_Catalog,GWTC4_Catalog}.
 It is therefore essential to develop methods to extract the cosmological information without relying on counterpart detection.